***2026 RULES AND REGULATIONS***

 LEVEL PLACEMENT GUIDELINE

-The appropriate level of performance (INSPIRATIONAL, NOVICE, PRIMARY, INTERMEDIATE and ELITE) should be determined by using the LEVELING and TECHNICAL SKILL SET GUIDELINES located below.
+The appropriate level of performance (INSPIRATIONAL, PRIMARY, SECONDARY, INTERMEDIATE and ELITE) should be determined by using the LEVELING and TECHNICAL SKILL SET GUIDELINES located below.
 TEACHER/ADULT are not considered a LEVEL.
-They are considered a COMBINED CATEGORY.
+They are considered a COMBINED category.

 ** Please keep in mind the following variables may affect level placement:

-***IMPORTANT*** A performer's performance level may NOT be adjusted after the competition final/digital program is SET FINAL.
+***IMPORTANT*** A performer's level may NOT be adjusted after the release of the FINAL SCHEDULE.
 The only exceptions to this rule include:

 1.)
-The judging panel deems a performance to be promoted to the next level on site at the competition through our Level Promotion Program.
+The judging panel deems a performance to be promoted to the next level on site at the competition with a Level Promotion.

 2.)
 The original combination of dancers in the performance changes on site, which therefore alters the level of a performance.

-At National Finals, any changes to a performance that alters the original level, high point age division and/or performance type listed in the final/digital program will be deemed as adjudication only.
+At National Finals, any modifications to a performance that alters the original level, High Point age division and/or performance type listed in the final schedule will be deemed Adjudication Only (extenuating circumstances will be left to Directors discretion).

 If you have any questions or concerns with leveling and placement of dancers, please contact our Customer Care Specialists for assistance at 714-826-8440.

-KAR is excited to continue the Level Promotion program!
-Dancers may now be promoted to a higher Level with the recommendation of our judging panel and Competition Director.
-At every Regional competition, the esteemed judging panel will have the ability to promote dancers to a higher level based on the overall skill set, technical ability and performance quality of each performance.
+KAR is excited to continue Level Promotions !
+Dancers may be promoted to a higher level with the recommendation of our judging panel and Competition Director.
+At every Regional Competition, the esteemed judging panel will have the ability to promote dancers to a higher level based on the overall skill set, technical ability and performance quality of each performance.

-If a division has already been completed and presented Overall High Point awards, the promoted performance will be deemed as adjudication only and remain ineligible for Overall High Point awards.
+If a division has already completed and presented Overall High Point Awards, the promoted performance will be deemed as Adjudication Only and remain ineligible for Overall High Point Awards.

-The Level Promotion Program is only available at Regional Competitions.
-There will be no Level Promoting at National Finals, unless a performance is coming from Australia, Mexico or Canada.
+Level Promotions are only available at Regional Competitions.
+There will be no Level Promoting at National Finals, unless a performance is coming from outside of the United States.

 Voluntary Level Promotion - If a performer voluntarily promotes themselves to a higher level, all performances in which the promoted dancer is registered must be updated with the Level Calculator.
 All Awards and Titles from the original level are null and void for National Finals registration.
 Dancers must re-qualify in their promoted level in order to be eligible to compete in their promoted level for any National Finals.